-Relief in the case of certain settlements.
-57 & 58 Viet. c.
+Relief in the case of case of cer-tain settlements 57 & 58 Viet. c.
 30, s.
 5 (2).
-4 and 5
+4 and 5 Geo.

-- 25.-(1) If estate duty has already been paid in respect of any settled property since the date of the settlement, upon the death of one of the parties to a marriage, no estate duty shall be payable on the death of the other party to the marriage unless such person was at the time of his or her death or had been at any time Geo.
 5, c.
+10, s.
+14.

-10, of his or her death or had been at any time s.
-14. during the continuance of the settlement competent to dispose of such property. - (2) For the purposes of this section, the term settlement means any deed, will, agreement for a settlement, or other instrument, or any number of instruments, whether made before or after or partly before and partly after the commencement of this Ordinance, under or by virtue of which instrument or instruments any property, or any estate or interest in any property, stands for the time being limited to or in trust for any persons by way of succession, and the term settled property means the property comprised in a settlement.
+- 25.-(1) If estate duty has already been paid in respect of any settled property since the date of the settlement, upon the death of one of the parties to a marriage, no estate duty shall be payable on the death of the other party to the marriage unless such person was at the time of his or her death or had been at any time during the continuance of the settlement competent to dispose of such property. - (2) For the purposes of this section, the term settlement means any deed, will, agreement for a settlement, or other instrument, or any number of instruments, whether made before or after or partly before and partly after the commencement of this Ordinance, under or by virtue of which instrument or instruments any property, or any estate or interest in any property, stands for the time being limited to or in trust for any persons by way of succession, and the term settled property means the property comprised in a settlement.